-Panel members (including the chair) should not assess any application where a conflict of interest could be construed.
+Panel members (including the Chair) should not assess any application where a conflict of interest could be construed.
 If you think you might have a conflict, please inform the staff member responsible for your panel at the earliest possible opportunity.
+Further information on potential conflicts of interest can be found on the UKRI Website.